forta-network/docs/docs/sdk.md

     - `transactionIndex`
     - `transactionHash`
     - `removed`
-- `traces` - only with tracing enabled; list of trace objects with following fields:
+- `traces` - only with tracing enabled; list of trace objects with the following fields:
     - `blockHash`
     - `blockNumber`
     - `subtraces`